Tutorial

 Local/minikube: Comment out the dependency key and continue with installation

 Fleet/others: Use one chart for your operator deployment, and another for the Databricks resources.
-On first deploy, the operator chart will sync successfully and
+On first deploy, the operator chart will sync successfully and example-job

 will do so on retry.